BLE-MIOTY-LOCALISATION/Bluetooth-and-Mioty-Localization/README.md

-this repository contains all the files related to research projects
+This repository contains all the files related to research projects.